 Top 5 Battery Mistakes Perth Homeowners Make

-Mistake 1: Buying on Price Alone
+Mistake 1: buying on price alone

 The cheapest battery quote isn't the cheapest battery over time.
-We regularly see Perth homeowners attracted to batteries from brands with limited Australian presence — manufacturers who've been in the market for less than two years, have no local warranty service centre, and whose warranty claims require shipping to China.
+We regularly see Perth homeowners attracted to batteries from brands with limited Australian presence: manufacturers who've been in the market for less than two years, have no local warranty service centre, and whose warranty claims require shipping to China.

 Consider two scenarios for a 10kWh battery: